 So you’re ready to move to a new office?

-You’ve nabbed the perfect location, scheduled a moving company, notified your staff and customers, and now there’s just one thing left to do…organize your IT relocation.
+You’ve nabbed the perfect location, scheduled a moving company (and their moving checklist), notified your staff and customers, and now there’s just one thing left to do…organize your IT relocation.

 Sound overwhelming?
 It doesn’t have to be!

 Whether your IT department consists of one person, or you have a Managed IT Provider who will do the majority of the work for you, it’s essential that you plan each detail of your office move precisely and far enough in advance.
 Keep in mind that many carriers require long lead times for installation, so planning your IT relocation is not something you want to leave until the last minute.